The Legendre transform, the Laplace transform and valuations: The Cauchy functional equation and related results

 Denote $a:=s+ t$ and $b:= - t$.
 Thus the function $f_1 - f_1(0)$ satisfies the Cauchy functional equation.
 Together with the continuity of $f_1$, we get \eqref{eq220520-1} for some $c_1\in \R$.
 Then \eqref{eq220520-2} follows directly from \eqref{eq220515-1} and \eqref{eq220520-1} with $c_2:=c_1+\sigma$. \end{proof}

 The following lemma is an analog of Lemma \ref{lem:220515-2}, but it does not follow from the Cauchy function equation.
-Remark that we do not need continuity here. \begin{lem} Let $\sigma \in \R \setminus \{0\}$.
+Notice that we do not assume continuity in the following Lemma. \begin{lem} Let $\sigma \in \R \setminus \{0\}$.
 If $f_1,f_2:[0,\infty) \to \R$ are two functions satisfying

 for every real $r \ge 0 \ge t \ge -s$, then there are constants $c_1,c_2,c_1',c_2' \in \R$ such that

 and $c_1'+c_2'=0$. \end{lem} \begin{proof} Reformulating \eqref{eq220515-1a}, we get

 As the proof of Lemma \ref{lem:220515-2}, there is a function $g$ such that